zhangzheheng12345/Lightest/README.md

 ### Configuring macros

-You can write configurations like thus (`CONFIG` functions will be run before tests):
+You can write configurations thus (`CONFIG` functions will be run before tests):

 ```C++
 // in global scope